 BioClin Therapeutics, Inc. is a privately-held biotechnology developing biologics to address medical conditions where there is significant unmet need.
 Our lead program is a human monoclonal antibody, B-701, that targets and blocks the activity of FGFR3 (fibroblast growth factor receptor 3) and is the most advanced FGFR3-specific antagonist in development.
 B-701 has been tested in two Phase 1 clinical trials involving 40 patients and demonstrated potential efficacy in patients with metastatic bladder cancer who were receiving it as 2nd line therapy.
 Currently, two proof-of-concept Phase 1b/2 studies with B-701 in 2nd line metastatic bladder cancer are being launched.
 There is significant unmet medical need in 2nd line advanced/metastatic bladder cancer, a disease in which patients have average progression free survival of two to three months, and survival of only six to nine months.
-To-date there is no approved therapy in the U.S. for 2nd line treatment.

 In addition to exploring the efficacy of B-701 as a treatment for FGFR3-driven cancer, BioClin is testing the ability of B-701 to treat an orphan condition called achondroplasia, which is the most common form of human disproportionate dwarfism.
 In nearly 98% of individuals with achondroplasia, a single point-mutation in the FGFR3 gene is present.
 During bone development, FGFR3 normally functions to negatively regulate long bone growth.
 In achondroplasia, long bone growth is stunted due to the enhanced activity of FGFR3; thus blocking activation of this receptor has the potential to restore long bone growth.